 - Data is restored to a temporary account.
 The list of Restored accounts includes information about who made the request and its status.
 Learn more

-- If the restore process exceeds the max, the process will fail.
+If the restore process exceeds this maximum, the process fails.